 How do we collect information about you?

-We may collect information about you whenever you interact with us.
-For example, when you sign-up to a newsletter, ask about our business, work with us or otherwise give us any other personal information.
+As a copywriting agency we may collect information about you whenever you interact with us.
+For example, when you sign-up to a newsletter, ask about our freelance copywriting services, work with us or otherwise give us any other personal information.

 What information do we hold about out you?